ULHPC/ulhpc-docs/docs/connect/ssh.md

 !!! danger "To passphrase or not to passphrase"
     To ensure the security of your SSH key-pair on your laptop, you **MUST** protect your SSH keys with a passphrase!
     Note however that while possible, this passphrase is purely private and has _a priori_ nothing to do with your University or your ULHPC credentials.
-Nevertheless, a strong passphrase follows the same recommendations as for strong passwords (for instance: see [Google password tips](https://support.google.com/accounts/answer/32040?hl=en)).
+Nevertheless, a strong passphrase follows the same recommendations as for strong passwords (for instance: see [password requirements and guidelines](../policies/passwords.md#password-requirements-and-guidelines).

     Finally, just like encryption keys, passphrases need to be kept safe and protected from _unauthorised_ access.
 A _Password Manager_  can help you to store all your passwords safely.
 The University is currently not offering a university wide password manger but there are many free and paid ones you can use, for example: [KeePassX](https://www.keepassx.org/), [PWSafe](https://www.pwsafe.org/relatedprojects.shtml), [Dashlane](https://www.dashlane.com/), [1Password](https://1password.com/) or [LastPass](https://www.lastpass.com/).